gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

 {% image only-sprites.webp %}

 The _background_ is a 2D grid of 8x8 pixel tiles, called a _nametable_.
-Individual tiles can be replaced, and the entire background can be smoothly scrolled.
+Individual tiles can be replaced, and the entire background can be scrolled smoothly.
 It's typically used for mostly-static backgrounds and user-interface elements:

 {% image only-background.webp %}

-For Conway's Game of Life, I only render the background, and replace nametable entries to keep the grid of tiles up to date with the state of the cell automata.
+For Conway's Game of Life, I only render the background, and replace nametable entries to keep the grid of tiles up to date with the state of the cells.
 NES graphics hardware is not optimized for frequent large changes to nametables.
 Fortunately, most frame-to-frame changes in Conway's Game of Life are relatively small.